 Allied Health Professionals

-Allied Health Professionals (AHPs) are regulated by the Health and Care Professions Council (HCPC), and include professions such as occupational therapists, speech and language therapists, physiotherapists. art therapists, music therapists and drama therapists.
-Staff working under the umbrella of an AHP such as assistants and technical instructors, are also included.
+Allied Health Professionals (AHPs) play a vital role in patient care and rehabilitation.
+Regulated by the Health and Care Professions Council (HCPC), this diverse group is made up of 14 diverse professions including occupational therapists, speech and language therapists, physiotherapists, art therapists, music therapists, dietitians and drama therapists.
+In addition, AHP assistants and technical instructors work alongside registered professionals to support patient care.

-For more information about specific professions, please visit the NHS Careers website:
+For more information about specific AHP professions, please visit the NHS Careers website.

 All AHPs are required to be registered with the statutory regulatory body, the Health and Care Professions Council (HCPC).